logsearch/logsearch-boshrelease/docs/running_the_cluster.md

 It is advised not to update more VM's at a time than the number of replicas.
 However, not all indices may have the same replication configuration.

-The elasticsearch job in the BOSH release comes with a drain script that toggles replica relocation between node updates which saves lots of time when upgrading a cluster with huge indices and may help to avoid losing shards temporarily.
+The elasticsearch job in the BOSH release comes with a drain script that toggles replica relocation off and on during node updates.
+This saves lots of time when upgrading a cluster with huge indices and may help to avoid losing shards temporarily, because it prevents Elasticsearch attempting to recover shards to other nodes which will re-appear once the node being upgraded restarts anyway).
 Turning the feature on in the deployment manifest is highly recommended.

 ```yaml
 jobs: